mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 - [Third Party Open API Definition - PISP](./thirdparty-dfsp-v1.0.yaml)

-## 3 Third Party API
+## 3 Third Party API Elements

-This section describes the content of the API which will be used by PISPs.
+This section describes the content of the API which will be used by PISPs and DFSPs.

-The content of the API falls into two sections.
-The first section manages the process for linking customer accounts and providing a general permission mechanism for PISPs to perform operations on those accounts.
-The second section manages the transfer of funds at the instigation of a PISP.
+The content of the API falls into two sections:

+1. [Transaction Patterns - Linking](./transaction-patterns-linking.md) desribes the process for linking customer accounts and providing a general permission mechanism for PISPs to perform operations on those accounts
-The content of the account linking section consists of the following operations:
-- The PISP requests association with a customer account on behalf of the customer.
-- The owner of the customer’s account satisfies itself that association really was requested by their customer, and the customer has a chance to confirm or modify directly with the account owning DFSP the types of access and the accounts for which the PISP will have permission.
-The DFSP then notifies the PISP that the customer has authorized access, and provides a token which the PISP can use to continue the process.
-This part of the process is performed via direct communication between the PISP application and the DFSP, and does not use the API.
-- The DFSP requests confirmation from the PISP that the DFSP’s customer has confirmed with the PISP that they authorize the PISP to perform operations on their account.
-Confirmation requires the PISP to provide the bearer token that the DFSP sent the PISP as confirmation of the successful completion of the out-of-band customer authorization described in the previous step.
-- The DFSP confirms to the PISP the accounts which it will allow the PISP to access and the access types available to the PISP on each account.
-It also confirms the following items of information:
-  - For each account to which the DFSP grants access, the Mojaloop identifier which the PISP should use in subsequent access requests to identify the account on which the operation should be performed.
-- For each association to be made, the PISP asks the user’s handset to register a keypair to be used to confirm transfer requests in the future.
-The public key belonging to this keypair is returned to the DFSP, together with the account identifier provided by the DFSP.
-- If the DFSP is not using a local authentication service to verify the challenges it uses to authenticate transfer requests, it asks the scheme’s authentication service to register the public key and associate it with the account ID it provides.

-- For each association to be made, the DFSP provides a challenge to the PISP.
-The PISP asks the customer to sign the challenge, and returns the signed challenge to the DFSP.

-- The DFSP verifies that the signed challenge matches the value that it holds for the association, using either its own authentication service or the scheme authentication service.
+2. [Transaction Patterns - Transfer](./transaction-patterns-transfer.md) describes the transfer of funds at the instigation of a PISP.

 The API is used by the following different types of participant, as follows:
   1. PISPs.
   2. DFSPs who offer services to their customer which allow the customer to access their account via one or more PISPs.